jeetendradhall/archive-algorithms/README.md

 #### Data Structures and Algorithms of the Abstract Data Types

 The data fields and methods of ADTs are implemented using the data structuring facilities and flow-of-control constructs provided by the programming language.
-For the Graph ADT, we can choose a 2-dimensional array data structure or an adjacency list data structure.
+For the Graph ADT, we can choose a 2-dimensional array data structure or an adjacency list data structure (mapping / associative store).
 The adjacency list is a composition of an array with each element being a linked list.
 It may as well be a map of vertex_id to Vertex ADT, with Vertex ADT having a map of neighbors mapping neighbor vertex name to the weight of the edge.
 So, we may have nested ADTs that are eventually implemented using data structures like arrays, linked lists, trees, hash tables, etc.

 ![alt text](https://github.com/jeetendradhall/algorithms/raw/master/DMS-ADT-DS.png "Discrete Mathematical Structures, Abstract Data Types, and Data Structures")